12cwittwer/acap-sdk-custom-apps/https-upload/README.md

 ```

 ### Setting Custom Parameters
-Parameters can be set in the source code in the `manifest.json` or through the app settings on the Device Web Interface.
+Parameters can be set in the source code in the `manifest.json` in the **default** section or through the app settings on the Device Web Interface.
+  - Endpoint: